z-pandeyji/weekly_challenges/Readme.md

 ## Feedback and Support

-If you have any feedback or require support regarding the coding challenges or this repository, feel free to open an issue or reach out to [John Crickett](https://www.linkedin.com/in/johncrickett/) on LinkedIn.
+If you have any feedback or require support regarding the coding challenges or this repository, feel free to open an issue or reach out to me [Shivanshu Pandey](https://www.linkedin.com/in/zpandeyji/) on LinkedIn.

 Happy coding!